heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 That links your file as a shared library.
 You must `#include` its corresponding header file.

+As a side effect of the way GCC works, you can also use `load-source` to load `.o` files, and even `.so` files.

 To execute a statement immediately, use the `do` command:

     > preproc #include <iostream>